axyc13/Contacts-Page/README.md

-# WDCC Contacts Page - React
+# Contacts Page - React

 This is a project developed with the help of the WDCC team at the University of Auckland.